-The new layout has a separate bedroom and a small office or child room, while the large living room include the dining area and the kitchen.
+We transformed it into a separate bedroom and a small office or child room, while the large living room include the dining area and the kitchen.
 The bathroom arrangement was left unchanged because moving plumbing would make quality questionable.
-The bedroom is facing east, thus allowing to be waken up by the sun rays if the blinds are not shut.
-This room has limited furniture because the size of other spaces was prioritised to fit the needs of a working couple.
+The bedroom is facing the east, allowing the sun rays to shine through the window every morning.
+This room has limited furniture because we prioritized the size of other spaces to fit the needs of a working couple.

 Since young people often work as freelancers and from home, the office room holds the corner position, ensuring plenty of daylight coming in through the two windows.
-The illuminated space would also be appropriate for a child room.
+This bright room would also be appropriate for a child room.

-The living room features two windows as well and faces south to allow maximum daylight exposure even in the late afternoon hours, when people usually come home from work and gather in the kitchen or dining area to eat.
-The bathroom and kitchen are made of high-quality materials, because the clients prioritised longer durability for those spaces as subsequent kitchen and bathroom renovations often turn out to be very complicated and consequently costly.
+The living room features two windows and faces the south to allow maximum daylight exposure even in the late afternoon hours when people usually come home from work and gather in the kitchen or dining area to eat.
+The bathroom and kitchen are made of high-quality materials because the clients prioritised longer-lasting durability for those spaces to avoid subsequent kitchen and bathroom renovations, which often turn out to be very complicated and consequently costly.

-The apartment was designed to fit the needs of a modern young couple, namely, practical and aesthetic design and furniture, sustainable and quality materials in kitchen and bathroom, a lot of storage units, plenty of natural light as well as maximum efficiency in space usage in order to seemingly increase the space size.
+The apartment was designed to fit the needs of a modern young couple, namely, practical and aesthetic design and furniture, sustainable and quality materials in kitchen and bathroom, a lot of storage units, plenty of natural light and maximum efficiency in space usage.